makerdao/auction-keeper/README.md

 ## Quickstart for Collateral Auctions

 ### 1).
 Create simple null model in `model.sh`
 Bidders of fixed discount auctions don't determine the price.
-They simply received collateral at a fixed discount(currently 95% of market price).
+They simply receive collateral at a fixed discount(currently 95% of market price).
+Put this in `model.sh` and `chmod +x model.sh`.
 ```
 #!/usr/bin/env bash
 while true; do